If you’re looking for new methods to make money as a solopreneur, retail arbitrage on Amazon is a great option.

 Once you have found profitable products at retail stores and have compared the Amazon listing prices, you’ll need to calculate the profitability.
 Amazon Seller Central has an Amazon FBA Revenue Calculator for that.

-To use it, enter the ASIN number (that you can find on Amazon listing’s product information page) into the calculator and then enter the product price and the product cost to calculate the net profit and profit margin.
+To use it, enter the ASIN number (that you can find on Amazon listing’s product information page) into the Amazon ranking sales calculator and then enter the product price and the product cost to calculate the net profit and profit margin.

-This post walks you through how to use the FBA Calculator in detail.
+This post walks you through how to use the Amazon Rank Sales Calculator in detail.

 Before you start retail arbitrage sourcing, you must assess the product demand.
 For this, you will need the Best Sellers Rank from the Amazon product listing page.